A bijective proof and generalization of Siladi\'c's Theorem

 Then, at the end of \Soo, parts in $\E'$ are $\la_{i}+\la_{i+1}$ for $i\in I$, and parts in $\Od'$ are $\la_j$ for $j\in J$. \\With example \eqref{exp}, $\lambda = 24_{\ab} + 17_{\ba}+ 11_{\ba}+10_{\ab}+9_{\ba}+8_{\ba}+6_{\ab}+5_{\ab}+4_{\ba}+4_{\ab}$, we have $s=10$ and

-\paragraph{Ordering primary and secondary parts:} The key question is then how do positions of parts in $\E'$ and $\Od'$ evolve during the crossings in \Stt.
-We can consider the permutation $P$ of $\sss$, which indicates new indices of original parts after some applications of $\Lambda$ (parts in $\E'$ have two indices), and we have: \begin{itemize} \item $P(i+1)=P(i)+1$ for all $i\in I$, since the upper and lower halves move together, \item $P$ is increasing on $I\sqcup(I+1)$ and on $J$ since parts of the same kind never cross, \item $P(i)\leq i$ for all $i\in I$ and $P(j)\geq j$ for all $j\in J$. \end{itemize} \textbf{Remark:} Since $P$ is a permutation of $\sss$ and is increasing on $I\sqcup (I+1)$ and $J$, then $P(I)$ determines $P(I+1)= P(I)+1$ and $P(J)$. \begin{prop}[\textbf{Uniqueness of the final position}] Let $\phi$ be the gauge function on $J\times I$ defined by
+\\\\The key question is then how do positions of parts in $\E'$ and $\Od'$ evolve during \Stt.
+We can define a position bijection $P$ on $\sss$, which indicates new indices of original parts after some applications of $\Lambda$ (parts in $\E'$ have two indices), and we have: \begin{itemize} \item $P(i+1)=P(i)+1$ for all $i\in I$, since the upper and lower halves move together, \item $P$ is increasing on $I\sqcup(I+1)$ and on $J$ since parts of the same kind never cross, \item $P(i)\leq i$ for all $i\in I$ and $P(j)\geq j$ for all $j\in J$. \end{itemize} \begin{rem} Since $P$ is a permutation of $\sss$ and is increasing on $I\sqcup (I+1)$ and $J$, then $P(I)$ determines $P(I+1)$ and $P(J)$. \end{rem} \begin{prop} Let $\phi$ be the function on $J\times I$ defined by